leanprover-community/lean-update/README.md

 1. Subsequently, this GitHub Action calls another GitHub Action called [lean-action](https://github.com/leanprover/lean-action) to check if the updated code works correctly.
 This performs the build process, runs tests if a test driver is configured, and executes lint checks if a lint driver is set up.
 Whether to perform tests or lint checks is automatically determined by lean-action.
 However, you can configure what build arguments are passed to `lake build` when lean-action is executed using the `build_args` option.

 1. This Action classifies the results of lean-action into two categories: success or failure.
     1. If successful, it behaves according to the setting specified in the `on_update_succeeds` option.
 By default, this is set to `pr`, which submits the updated code as a pull request.
-However, if the `what_to_update` option is set to `lean-toolchain`, the Action does nothing unless the Lean version has been updated.
+However, if the `update_if_modified` option is set to `lean-toolchain`, the Action does nothing unless the Lean version has been updated.
     1. If it fails, it behaves according to the setting specified in the `on_update_fails` option.
 By default, this is set to `issue`, which submits an issue indicating that the update failed.

 ## Details of Option